-Project SEARCH participants undergo three internship rotations within one of four corporate hotel host sites: Embassy Suites Convention Center DC, Capital Hilton, Doubletree Crystal City, and Embassy Suites Crystal City.
-Through internship rotations, interns may have the opportunity to gain skills in, but are not limited to, the following areas: Front Office, Food and Beverage, Banquets, Stewarding, Laundry, Concierge, and Housekeeping.
+Project SEARCH participants undergo three internship rotations within partnering hotel host sites.
+Training sites for PSCAR interns have included: Cambria Hotel Washington DC, Embassy Suites Convention Center DC, Capital Hilton, Doubletree Crystal City, Embassy Suites Crystal City, and Embassy Suites Georgetown.
+Through internship rotations, interns may have the opportunity to gain skills in, but are not limited to, the following areas: Front Office, Food and Beverage, Banquets, Engineering, Stewarding, Laundry, Concierge and/or Housekeeping.

-Project SEARCH interns are supported by a Project SEARCH team consisting of the following: Project SEARCH Instructor (DC Public Schools), Job Coaches (SEEC), host site staff (Hilton Hotels), Vocational Rehabilitation Specialist (Rehabilitation Services Administration), and off-site support staff.
+Project SEARCH interns are supported by a Project SEARCH team consisting of the following: Project SEARCH Instructor (DC Public Schools), Job Coaches (SEEC), host site staff, Vocational Rehabilitation Specialist (Rehabilitation Services Administration), and off-site support staff.
 Through Project SEARCH, students are eligible for career counseling, job coaching, placement services and post-program support services with the District's Rehabilitation Services Administration.

 All interested candidates must:

-- Be enrolled as a DCPS student, and receiving Special Education services
+- Be enrolled as a DCPS student, ages 18-21, in their last year of HS.

-- Agree to conclude their enrollment with DCPS/graduate at the end of the Project SEARCH program
+- Agree to graduate at end of the program.

-- Be willing to utilize public transportation to travel (free travel training is available)
+- Be willing to utilize public transportation independently (free travel training is provided).